© John Kuraoka, a project of www.kuraoka.com

 All media:

 Another key factor is the press release itself.
 Press releases follow a rigid format.
 Contrary to what you might read elsewhere, I recommend using high-quality plain paper instead of letterhead, because it conveys a more impartial, editorial feel.
 (Save your letterhead for your cover letter.)
-The first page of your press release should have the word “NEWS” prominent at the top of the page.
+The first page of your press release should have the word NEWS prominent at the top of the page.
 Near the top of the page, have a release date and a contact name and phone number.
 Eight lines below this is your headline in capital letters.
 Start the story four lines below the headline.
 The story must be double-spaced.
 Use 10- to 12-point type in an easy-to-read font.
-If your story has more than one page, place the word “more” at the bottom center of each page except the last one, and staple the pages together.
-Centered at the story’s end is “###.”
+If your story has more than one page, place the word more at the bottom center of each page except the last one, and staple the pages together.
+Centered at the storys end is ###.

 Your press release must be interesting.
-Write a compelling headline - one that grabs the reader’s attention.
+Write a compelling headline - one that grabs the readers attention.
 Your headline should be four to eight words long.
-The first paragraph should communicate most of the “who, what, where, when, why, and how.”
+The first paragraph should communicate most of the who, what, where, when, why, and how.
 Your story should focus on the benefits to the audience, rather than your business.
 Make sure all the information is correct and provable.
 Finally, keep it short - one or two pages is ideal.

 Photographs are a big advantage, if they are interesting.
-Try for “action” pictures rather than posed shots.
-Photos should be black-and-white or color prints with a glossy finish, either 5”x7” or 8”x10”.
-A 4”x6” is, of course, perfectly adequate from a mechanical standpoint, but a larger photo sells itself - and your story - more-effectively.
+Try for action pictures rather than posed shots.
+Photos should be black-and-white or color prints with a glossy finish, either 5x7 or 8x10.
+A 4x6 is, of course, perfectly adequate from a mechanical standpoint, but a larger photo sells itself - and your story - more-effectively.
 You should include a caption that explains the action, identifies the people, and gives credit to the photographer.
 Print the caption on one half of a folded piece of paper.
-Attach the folded paper to the photograph so it’s taped to the back of the photo, but the caption text is readable while looking at the photo itself.
+Attach the folded paper to the photograph so its taped to the back of the photo, but the caption text is readable while looking at the photo itself.
 You will not get your photos returned, so send out only duplicates.
 If you are sending your press release electronically, make sure your photo attachment is not too big.
 For most situations, a 600x400 pixel image at 75 dpi is more than enough for reproduction.

-Include a “backgrounder.”
-This is the step most small businesses - and even some public relations professionals - overlook, and it’s a key factor in hitting the jackpot.
+Include a backgrounder.
+This is the step most small businesses - and even some public relations professionals - overlook, and its a key factor in hitting the jackpot.
 The backgrounder is just a single sheet of paper that contains essential, factual background information about your small business.
 It should accompany all press releases.
-Your backgrounder should include the full legal name of your business, what it does, where it’s located, what areas or industries it serves, when it started, how many employees it has, and whom to contact for more information.
+Your backgrounder should include the full legal name of your business, what it does, where its located, what areas or industries it serves, when it started, how many employees it has, and whom to contact for more information.

 Organize the information in your backgrounder in one of three formats: résumé, executive summary, or blended.
 The résumé format has the most impartial appearance.
 While it does use up a lot of white space, it also lets you condense information into bulleted lists, including corporate divisions, company milestones, and major accomplishments.
 The résumé format might be a good choice if you have either a little or a lot to tell.
 The executive summary format, if well-written, lets you position your company and explain your business.
 It might be a good choice if you have a complicated or esoteric product or service.
 The blended format starts like a résumé, with factual information about your company, then switches to a paragraph form to elaborate on what your company does.
-It’s generally the format I recommend.
+Its generally the format I recommend.
 Regardless of format, your backgrounder should not exceed one page.

 If your backgrounder is not printed on letterhead, then it should also include your business address, phone number, and website address.
-An important detail is to note that you’re willing to be interviewed on topics related to your business or industry, and include both your business and home phone number for that purpose.
+An important detail is to note that youre willing to be interviewed on topics related to your business or industry, and include both your business and home phone number for that purpose.

 Your press release should look clean, crisp, and professional.
-Have someone else proofread it, to make sure that you’ve communicated what you want to communicate.
+Have someone else proofread it, to make sure that youve communicated what you want to communicate.
 Also, this step helps catch typographical or factual errors that hurt your credibility.
 Print your press release and backgrounder using high-quality photocopying, instant printing, or laser printing.

 Write a short cover letter on letterhead to accompany the press release.
-This step is often neglected, yet it’s important since you won’t be able to “pitch” your story in-person.
+This step is often neglected, yet its important since you wont be able to pitch your story in-person.
 Your cover letter is your pitch - it should explain why you believe the news story contained in your press release is of interest to the audience.
 It could also mention your willingness to be interviewed.
 Personalize each cover letter with the name of the editor, producer, or writer - and double-check spelling!
 Remember to sign each letter.

 Make sure your press release gets to the right person.
 Newspapers and magazines often have section editors and writers.
 Likewise, radio and television programs each have their own producers.
 Make sure you send your press release to the correct editor, writer, or producer.
 Your press packet should include a cover letter, press release, backgrounder, and business card.
 One tip: hand-address your envelopes - it looks more personal.